-- C. Responsibilities of the Learner are indicated by a yes/no. - D. The report card shall contain a narrative explanation of the grading system. - E. Report cards shall be issued quarterly.
+-C. Responsibilities of the Learner are indicated by a yes/no. Responsibilitie s of the Learner are indicated by a yes/no.

+D. The report card shall contain a narrative explanation of the grading system. $\frac{26}{26}$

+E. Report cards shall be issued quarterly.
 Additionally, mid-grading period notices shall be issued for students who are in danger of failing a subject.